 - (b) PAS 19 (Amendment), Employee Benefits.
 The amendment clarifies that the currency and term of the high quality corporate bonds which were used to determine the discount rate for post-employment benefit obligations shall be made consistent with the currency and estimated term of the post-employment benefit obligations. - (c) PAS 34 (Amendment), Interim Financial Reporting Disclosure of Information "Elsewhere in the Interim Financial Report".
 The amendment clarifies the meaning of disclosure of information "elsewhere in the interim financial report" and requires the inclusion of a cross-reference from the interim financial statements to the location of this referenced information.
-The amendment also specifies that this information must be available to users of the interim financial statements and at the same time, otherwise the interim financial statements will be incomplete.
+The amendment also specifies that this information must be available to users of the interim financial statements on the same terms as the interim financial statements and at the same time, otherwise the interim financial statements will be incomplete.